-Response can be delivered by both dynamic (or continuous) and nondynamic (or occasional) sources.
-Dynamic response is delivered continuously as system frequency deviates from target and is provided by part loaded generation.
-Non-dynamic response is delivered only when the system frequency reaches a set trigger point and is predominantly provided by contracted demand armed with low frequency relays.
+Response can be delivered by both dynamic (or continuous) and non-dynamic (or occasional) sources.
+Dynamic response is delivered continuously as system frequency deviates from target.
+Non-dynamic response is delivered only when the system frequency reaches a set trigger point.